The JavaScript Event Loop, Explained By Working Through It

 Final output: A, F, D, B, C, E.

-If you got that right on the first read, you already understand the event loop better than I did after watching three YouTube videos about it.
-The key insight is that D comes before B even though both are "async."
+The critical insight: D comes before B even though both are "async."
 Promises are microtasks. setTimeout is a macrotask.
-Microtasks always go first.
+Microtasks always get priority.

-We had a React app with a data fetching pattern that looked roughly like this:
+Had a bug that took a full day to find.
+A React app with data fetching that looked like this:

 async function loadDashboard() {